← Back to Stories

 Key details reported by multiple sources:

-• The Albanese government’s NDIS bill proposes reducing social participation budgets by 50% for participants, effective from later this year.
+• The Albanese government’s NDIS bill proposes a 50% reduction in social participation budgets, starting from later this year, and a 10% cut to capacity-building supports.

-• The bill grants the NDIS minister (Mark Butler) unprecedented powers to reduce funding for categories of support by up to 99% for financial sustainability.
+• The bill grants the NDIS minister unprecedented powers to reduce funding for categories of support by up to 99%, including capping hours, worker ratios, and funding amounts.

-• The bill introduces a standardized tool to determine eligibility for the NDIS from January 2028, focusing on 'severe' and 'permanent' disabilities.
+• The bill introduces a standardized tool to determine eligibility for the NDIS from January 2028, focusing on 'severe' and 'permanent' disabilities, requiring participants to exhaust all 'appropriate treatments'.

-• The National Aboriginal Community Controlled Health Organisation (Naccho) warned the changes would disproportionately harm Aboriginal and Torres Strait Islander people with disabilities.
+• The National Aboriginal Community Controlled Health Organisation (Naccho) warned the changes would widen disparities for Aboriginal and Torres Strait Islander people with disabilities.

-• The bill proposes using automation for administrative decisions, including rejecting claims exceeding funding limits, with human overrides available.
+• The bill proposes expanding automated decision-making for administrative actions, including claim rejections, with human overrides required.

 Points of Difference